yslys/system_notes/File_Systems.md

+Midterm will cover lecture 1 to 5?
+Not 6?

 How is rollback performed? nullify the value in memory and write to disk? or it is done in disk only?